emilyvertosick/Statistics-Course/docs/01-week1.md

 |:-------------|---------:|-------------:|-----:|-----:|--:|---:|---:|---:|----:|:-----|
 |data          |         0|             1| 49.48| 13.75| 19|  40|  49|  59|   86|▃▇▇▅▁ |

 However, for commonly used packages, it is easier to load the whole package so you do not need to type out the package name every time you use a function.
 Packages are loaded by typing the package name into the `library` function.
 While you only need to install the packages once, you will need to load any packages you want to use every time you open up the "Statistics Course.Rproj" file in RStudio.
-For example, to load the `skimr` package, type or copy and paste the following line of code into the console window, and press enter.
+For example, to load the {skimr} package, type or copy and paste the following line of code into the console window, and press enter.

 ```r
 library(skimr)
 ```

-Now you will be able to use all functions in the `skimr` package without specifying the package name each time.
+Now you will be able to use all functions in the {skimr} package without specifying the package name each time.
 Below is R code that will load all the packages you will need to use in this course.
 You can copy and paste these lines into your console window every time you start working in RStudio (so if you keep RStudio open, say on your laptop, you won't generally have to reload packages).
 This code will also be available at the beginning of each lesson.

 ```r